gitblit-org/gitblit/README.markdown

 GitHub pull requests are preferred.
 Any contributions must be distributed under the terms of the [Apache Software Foundation license, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Please see the [CONTRIBUTING file](CONTRIBUTING.md) for suggestions and guidelines on contributing to Gitblit.
+Thank you!

 Building Gitblit
 ----------------